 Linear Discriminant analysis (LD) is a generative classifier; it models the joint probability distribution of the input and target variables.
 As a result, this classifier can “generate” new input variables given the target variable.

-The discriminant analysis model is built based on a set of observations for which the classes are known.
-This set of observations is sometimes referred to as the Training Set.
-Based on the Training Set, the technique constructs a set of linear functions of the predictors, known as discriminant functions, such that L = b1x1 + b2x2 + … + bnxn + c, where the b's are discriminant coefficients, the x's are the input variables or predictors and c is a constant.
+The discriminant analysis model is built using a set of observations for which the classes are known.
+This set of observations is sometimes referred to as the training set.
+Based on the training set, the technique constructs a set of linear functions of the predictors, known as discriminant functions, such that L = b1x1 + b2x2 + … + bnxn + c, where the b's are discriminant coefficients, the x's are the input variables or predictors and c is a constant.

 These discriminant functions are used to predict the class of a new observation with an unknown class.
 For a k class problem, k discriminant functions are constructed.
 Given a new observation, all k discriminant functions are evaluated and the observation is assigned to the class with the largest discriminant function value.